ibmppl/ibmppl/docs/miscellaneous/gShell_handon_neoExample.md

+## Handon Tutorial for Native Store gShell
 ###We use the example from Neo4j Tutorial to show how to use Native Store gShell

+The description of each bullet below comes from Neo4j Tutorial example.
+We display the both solutions from Neo4j Cypher and Native Store gShell, for illustrating how much they can be mapped to each other.
+Our CLI-style makes queries more compact, clearer, and easier for embedded use.

 - Create a node for the actor Tom Hanks: